-Before you begin, you should verify that MATLAB is configured to the Vivado® Design Suite.
+Before you begin, you should verify that MATLAB is configured to the Vivado Design Suite.
 Do the following:

-- Configure MATLAB.
+- 1. Configure MATLAB.

 - On Windows systems:

-- a.
-Select Start > All Programs > Xilinx Design Tools > Vivado 2019.x > System Generator > System Generator 2019.x MATLAB Configurator.
+- Select Start → All Programs → Xilinx Design Tools → Vivado 2020.x → System Generator → System Generator 2020.x MATLAB Configurator.

-IMPORTANT: On Windows systems you may need to launch the MATLAB configurator as Administrator.
+IMPORTANT!
+On Windows systems you might need to launch the MATLAB Configurator as administrator.
 When MATLAB Configurator is selected in the menu, use the mouse right-click to select Run as Administrator.